KhronosGroup/SYCL_Reference/source/iface/context.rst

 .. list-table::

   * - ``asyncHandler``
-    - Called to report asynchronous SYCL exceptions for this context
+    - Called at specific times (see |SYCL_SPEC_EXCEPTION|)  to report asynchronous SYCL exceptions for this context.
   * - ``dev``
-    - Constructed context contains device
+    - Constructed context contains device.
   * - ``deviceList``
     - Constructed context contains all devices in ``deviceList``, which must all come from the same platform.